Mindfulness – Talk 3

 It is body-being-is-not-pure, …

 That means, first of all, stand up straight in emptiness, constantly.
 Buddha [says] that.
 That means constantly functioning, with tape recorder and I, without dividing, without separating.
-That is Buddha Nature.
-Which is [to] put tape recorder and put others in the-same-and-one-ground, without discriminating.
+That is buddha-nature.
+Put yourself, put the tape recorder, put others in the-same-and-one-ground, without discriminating.
 That is [that] you must be open yourself.
 Your mind must be magnanimous.
 At that time, body-being means the presence of your body is completely beyond purity or impurity.
-Your birth, your existence, your presence, is exactly Buddha Nature.
+Your birth, your existence, your presence, is exactly buddha-nature.

 And he says,